-COMPENSATION COMMITTEE REPORT
+COMPENSATION AND TALENT COMMITTEE REPORT

-The compensation committee assists the board of directors in establishing a philosophy and policies regarding executive and director compensation; provides oversight of the administration of our director and executive compensation programs and administers our equity-based plans; reviews the compensation of directors, named executive officers and senior management and prepares any report on executive compensation required by the rules and regulations of the SEC or other regulatory body, including this compensation committee report.
+The compensation and talent committee assists the board of directors in establishing a philosophy and policies regarding executive and director compensation; provides oversight of the administration of our director and executive compensation programs and administers our equity-based plans; reviews the compensation of directors, named executive officers and senior management and prepares any report on executive compensation required by the rules and regulations of the SEC or other regulatory body, including this compensation and talent committee report.

-In performing its oversight responsibilities, the compensation committee has reviewed and discussed the Compensation Discussion and Analysis with management.
-Based on the review and discussions, the compensation committee has recommended to the board that the Compensation Discussion and Analysis be included in this Proxy Statement for the 2023 Annual Meeting of Shareholders.
+In performing its oversight responsibilities, the compensation and talent committee has reviewed and discussed the Compensation Discussion and Analysis with management.
+Based on the review and discussions, the compensation and talent committee has recommended to the board that the Compensation Discussion and Analysis be included in this Proxy Statement for the 2023 Annual Meeting of Shareholders.

-COMPENSATION COMMITTEE Rainer Gawlick, Chair Moonhie Chin Donald G. Krantz
+COMPENSATION AND TALENT COMMITTEE Moonhie Chin, Chair Archie Black Donald G. Krantz